I lived in Silicon Valley for a few years. So I used to drive up to San Francisco fairly often.

 In those days, (really not long ago at all), churches could get away with being attractional.
 I still don’t think it was the right way to be, but it still kind of worked in the short term.
 (Of course, in the long term it led to the problems we have today...)

 But today.
 The lost are really lost.
-They have no understanding of who Jesus is.
+They have no understanding of who Yeshua is.
 They often have very little concept of God, even of any god.
 They have grown up in a godless atheistic society and been told they are just another animal.

 Attractional won’t work.
 They’re lost.
 They need someone to go and find them.
 They need someone to show them the way.
 They are so lost they don’t even realise they’re lost.
 They have forgotten that there is a home, let alone where it is or how to get there.

 They don’t need churches which are attractive.
 They need churches which are missional.
 Churches which are functioning as a body where every member does its part, which are mission focused, and who are sending people out to find those who are lost.
-Who tell them about God, and who Jesus is, and who lead them home, where people will love them, and teach them, and build them up to become part of that body.
-People who give them a purpose, and who remind them of their value to God, who made them in his own image, and who loves them so much that he sent his own son to sacrifice himself to become the way for them to be reconciled with him.
+Who tell them about God, and about who Yeshua is, and who lead them home, where people will love them, and teach them, and build them up to become part of that body.
+People who give them a purpose, and who remind them of their value to God, who has made them in his own image, and who loves them so much that he sent his own son to sacrifice himself to become the way for them to be reconciled with him.